anjK85/Projects_ATK2024/README.md

 # Projects_ATK2024
-A collection of data science projects
+A collection of data science projects for my data science portfolio.